-James Barber was convicted of capital murder in the 2001 killing of Dorothy Epps in Houston County.
+James Barber was convicted of capital murder in Madison County in the 2001 killing of Dorothy Epps.

 Mr. Barber’s memory of what happened that night is hazy—he was suffering from substance addiction and, as The Atlantic reported, he had smoked crack cocaine, drunk at least a case of beer, and taken prescription pain pills before arriving at Ms. Epps’s home.